avra-m3/express-haste/README.md

 ```

 ## Usage
-### Validators - `requires`
+### Validators
-The validators are middlewares that ensures you are getting
+Validators are middlewares that ensure you are getting or responding with
 the data you expect.
-They seamlessly plug into the documentation
+They seamlessly plug into [document](#documenting---document)
 should you wish to use it.

 #### Validating a request body.